John-Keating/dsp/03-command_line.md

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do, focused on things that are new, interesting, or otherwise worth remembering.

-`pushd` + path  - Hurtle down a path
+1. `pushd` + path  - Hurtle down a path

-`popd` - back to where you pushed from
+2. `popd` - back to where you pushed from

-`cp -r` - copy a directory with firles
+3. `cp -r` - copy a directory with firles

-`rm -rf` - recursivly delete files from a directory
+4. `rm -rf` - recursivly delete files from a directory

-`find . -name *.txt -print` - finds and prints all text file names in the current directory
+5. `find . -name *.txt -print` - finds and prints all text file names in the current directory
 > save the above filenames to a file: add `add > textfiles.txt`

-`cat > newfile.txt` - start typing and text will be saved to the newfile
+6. `cat > newfile.txt` - start typing and text will be saved to the newfile
 > NB: CTRL-d will get you out of typing mode

-`man` + command - find the manual entry on that command
+7. `man` + command - find the manual entry on that command

-`grep -i` - will search for string within files ignoring case
+8. `grep -i` - will search for string within files ignoring case

+9. `less + FILENAME` - page through file

+10. `cat + FILENAME` - print whole file

+11. `export` - set a new environment variable

 pipes and redirection |what happens
 --------------------- | -----------